Combining Travel and Public Health Data to Examine Impacts of COVID-19 Shelter-in-Place Orders in Los Angeles County

 UC Campus(es): UC Davis

-Problem Statement: California is gradually beginning to relax shelter-in-place restrictions in response to the COVID-19 pandemic.
-However, little is known about the impacts of doing so.
-Models are a useful approach to gauge the effects of modifying shelter-in-place policies.
+Problem Statement: Nonpharmaceutical interventions (NPIs) could be implemented early in a COVID-19 surge to avoid a large wave of infections, deaths, and an overwhelmed hospital system.
+Models are a useful approach to gauge the effects of NPIs by simulating their implementation.
 Public health models of virus transmission focus on the nuances of viral infection dynamics; however, they treat the social activity over time and space that influence contact frequency, duration, and type in a highly simplified fashion.
 In contrast, agent-based travel models, used for transportation planning, focus on describing the activities of individuals in the context of family, employment, and the built environment.

 Budget: $101,377